 - Replace the www folder with the new one from your Windows environment

-- Add, remove or update your plugins from the command line (terminal)
+- Add, remove or update your plugins from the terminal window

-- Run cordova build ios (or remove and readd the ios platform)
+- Run cordova prepare ios or remove and readd the ios platform

-Now you can open your your .xcodeproj or .xcworkspace file in Xcode again to build and deploy the app.
+- Open your your .xcodeproj or .xcworkspace file in Xcode to build and deploy the app

 Debug Cordova iOS app with Safari Web Inspector